 We have prepared these unaudited consolidated financial statements in accordance with GAAP for interim financial information and with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 While we derived the year-end balance sheet data from audited financial statements, this interim report does not include all disclosures required by GAAP for annual periods.
-These unaudited consolidated financial statements and other information included in this Quarterly Report should be read in conjunction with our consolidated financial statements and notes thereto included in our Annual Report and our Current Report on Form 8-K filed with the SEC on May 23, 2016.
+These unaudited consolidated financial statements and other information included in this Quarterly Report should be read in conjunction with our consolidated financial statements and notes thereto included in our Annual Report.

-The unaudited consolidated financial statements for the three and nine months ended September 30, 2016 and 2015 include all adjustments that we believe are necessary for a fair statement of the results for interim periods.
+The unaudited consolidated financial statements for the three and nine months ended September 30, 2016 and 2015, include all adjustments that we believe are necessary for a fair statement of the results for interim periods.
 All significant intercompany balances and transactions have been eliminated in consolidation.
 Certain amounts in prior periods may have been reclassified to conform to the current year presentation.